usf-cs272-f25/usf-cs272-f25.github.io/_assignments/project02.md

 1. 5 pts: `TestDownload()`
 1. 5 pts: `TestCrawl()`
 1. 5 pts: `TestSearch()`
-1. 15 pts: `TestStop()`
+1. 10 pts: `TestStop()`
-1. 40 pts: `TestTfIdf()`
+1. 10 pts: `TestTfIdf()`
+1. 15 pts: LLM implementation in a [new repo](https://classroom.github.com/a/zMZNqpQs)
-1. 20 pts: Code review.
-Mandatory, as usual.
+1. 40 pts: Code review.
 Please sign up for a different grader than you met for project01.

 ## Required Test Cases
 1. You will develop a handful of good test cases for stop words and TF-IDF rankings.
 1. Your test cases will use the "slice of structs" approach demonstrated in lecture to express the expected output
-1. You'll see that I called the test corpus "top10".
-You can rename that if you like
+1. You'll see that I called the test corpus "top10"

 ## Implementation Tips
 1. You'll want to use the Go `float64` type to calculate the TF-IDF score.
 For example, you might calculate